 Paul Mellon and Yale

-In addition, he endowed two residential colleges at Yale, Ezra Stiles and Morse (both 1961) as well as the masterships and deanships in all twelve of Yale's residential colleges.
-He also endowed numerous professorships, fellowships, and interdisciplinary programs in the humanities, in addition to supporting teaching in the Schools of Medicine, Divinity, and Forestry & Environmental Studies.
-While he claimed no credit and insisted that the Yale Center for British Art not carry his name, Paul Mellon wished to privilege others as he had been privileged.
+In addition, Paul Mellon endowed two residential colleges at Yale, Ezra Stiles and Morse (both 1961), as well as the masterships and deanships in all twelve of Yale's residential colleges.
+He endowed numerous professorships, fellowships, and interdisciplinary programs in the humanities and also supported teaching in the Schools of Medicine, Divinity, and Forestry & Environmental Studies.
+While he claimed no credit and insisted that the Yale Center for British Art not carry his name, he wished to privilege others as he had been privileged.